 Although rare, the remains of other extinct animals are preserved at the CGQ.
 These include a new undescribed rhino-sized ankylosaur (armored dinosaur), a new sauropod (long-neck dinosaur), a large, meat eating, sickle-clawed dinosaur closely related to Utahraptor, as well as turtles and crocodiles.
 So far, we have not collected enough bones of these species to be able to name them, but you never know what is under the next shovelful of dirt!

 Although, much of the skeleton of Falcarius is known, many of the bones are still missing including most of the skull.
 We have hopes of finding more skull material because skull bones are critical for linking Falcarius to its closest relatives in the dinosaur family tree.
 Even more exciting is the potential to ask questions about how Falcarius grew, what its population structure and longevity were like, and whether there were skeletal differences between males and females.
 These questions are typically unanswerable for dinosaurs because of the sheer rarity of this type of mass death assemblage.
-One major goal for the 2012 expedition is to collect more bones from Falcarius babies so that we can better understand how their skeleton changed as they grew up.
+One major goal for recent expeditions is to collect more bones from Falcarius babies so that we can better understand how their skeleton changed as they grew up.